Pavion/tvstreamrecord/README.md

 ### EPG configuration tab

 This section hosts all settings regarding an Electronic Program Guide (EPG).
-If you don't have an EPG content provider and your streams don't transport any EPG information, you can't use this feature and also don't need to setup anything at this page.
+You'll need a valid data source to use this feature if the default one won't work for you.
+Please check the corresponding section of this readme for more details.

 ![Image](https://raw.githubusercontent.com/Pavion/tvstreamrecord/gh-pages/readme/image007.jpg)